techspence/Xymon-VMSnap/README.md

 # Alerts
-I didn't want super noisy alerts.This will only allow RED alerts to be sent every 4 hours from 8am - 4pm every day.
+I didn't want super noisy alerts.
+This will only allow RED alerts to be sent every 4 hours from 8am - 4pm every day.
 Because of the way I have my cronjob setup i'm getting alerts at 9am and 1pm.

-The trick to gettign the timing to work is to put the REPEAT on the 2nd line with the email.
+The trick to getting the timing to work is to put the REPEAT on the 2nd line with the email.

 `HOST=%.* SERVICE=snapshots COLOR=RED TIME=*:0800:1600`